Image courtesy of Dr. Ashan Geeganage

 Travel Directions to Nuwarakanda Rajamaha Viharaya

 Temple can be reached from Padeniya – Kurunegala Road or the Padeniya – Daladagama Road.
-Take the road to Neboda from the Wariyapola travel approx 5 km and turn left from the Nuwara Kanda Junction.
-The temple lies approx 1.5 km from the junction.
+Take the road to Neboda from the Wariyapola travel approximately 5 km and turn left from the Nuwara Kanda Junction.
+The temple lies approximately 1.5 km from the junction.